GravityPDF/gravity-pdf-documentation/docs/v6/users/hide-form-fields.md

 ![Add 'exclude' field to Gravity Form Field](https://resources.gravitypdf.com/uploads/2015/10/exclude-field.png)

-In certain cases you may not want a particular form field from displaying in the PDF.
-When that's the case you can add the CSS class `exclude` to a field in the Gravity Forms editor.
+In certain cases, you may not want a particular form field from displaying in the PDF.
+To exclude a field, you can add the CSS class `exclude` to that field in the Gravity Forms editor.
 You can do this by:

 1. Navigating to your form's *Form Editor*
 2. Select the field you want excluded from the PDF